 In the above diagram.
 OX is the origin of good X and OY is the origin of good Y. OXOY is their contract curve.
 Initially, the equilibrium is at point E where isoquant X and Y concerning two commodities are tangent to each other.
-The k/L ratio in X at point E is measured by the slope of line OXE and the k/L ratio in Y at E is measured by the slope of line OYE.
-At point E, OXE is the output of X and OYE is the output of Y.
+The k/L ratio in X at point E is measured by the slope of line OXE and the k/L ratio in Y at E is measured by the slope of line OXE and the k/L ratio in Y at E is measured by the slope of line OXE is the output of X and OYE is the output of Y.

 Now, due to technical progress take place in capital-intensive industry Y, its isoquant shift to Y_I and is tangent to the new isoquant X_I of X at point E_I .
 As the technical progress is capital-saving, more labour will be transferred to the Y industry.
-As a result, the price of the importable commodity X will rise because its output has already fallen from OXE to OXE_I .
-On the other hand, the output of exportable commodity Y has increased from OYE to OYEI thereby leading to fall in its price.
+As a result, the price of the importable commodity X will rise because its output has already fallen from OXE to OXE_I.
+On the other hand, the output of exportable commodity Y has increased from OYE to OYE1 thereby leading to fall in its price.
 Thus, the terms of trade have become unfavourable for the country.